muldjord/skyscraper/README.md

 ## Release notes

 #### Version x.x.x (still unimplemented)
 * Implemented 'blur' and 'colorize' artwork effects.
+* Implemented 'stroke' effect to outline layers

+#### Version 2.3.0 (unreleased)
+The ARTWORK release.
 Check artwork documentation [here](ARTWORK.md)
+* Implemented 'mask' effect that allows you to mask out certain parts of a layer
+* Implemented 'frame' effect that allows you to add a graphical frame to a layer

 #### Version 2.2.7 (31st January 2018)
 * Optimized shadow rendering A LOT!
 WROOOOOOOOOM!!!